This weeks’ topic is the Anatomy of a Burglary

 - Most burglaries occur between 10AM and 3PM.

-- The typical house burglar is a male teenager who lives within a couple of miles of your home.
+- The typical burglar is a male teenager who lives within a couple of miles of your home or business.

-- Burglars spend on an average between 8 and 12 minutes inside your home.
+- Burglars spend on an average between 8 and 12 minutes inside your property.

-Not only did the graphic detail the most common entry points for a burglar, but it also offered these helpful tips for protecting your home:
+Not only did the graphic detail the most common entry points for a burglar, but it also offered these helpful tips for protecting your home and business:

 A home with a security system is 3 times less likely to be broken into than a home without a security system.
-(Even if you don’t have one, buying the stickers for them can deter an amateur.)
+If you are trying to keep your business safe, then these security doors can help you out with that.
+Alarms can be great for making sure police are contacted when someone breaks in.
+(Even if you don’t have any type of alarm, buying the stickers for them can deter an amateur.)